Edin-Durak/Edin-Durak-CV/README.md

 ### Key Files:
 - `index.html`: The default English version of the CV.
-- `index-bs.html`: The Bosnian version of the CV.
+- `bosnian-version.htmll`: The Bosnian version of the CV.
 - `styles.css`: Shared stylesheet for both CVs, handling layout and responsive behavior.
 - `README.md`: This file, explaining the project's purpose and how to use it.